 Rangeman: G-Shock survival line of digital watches featuring solar-power and Triple Sensor.
 The GPR-B1000 series also includes GPS tracking and navigation.

-Reverse LCD Display: An inverted digital display with a black background and light digits.
+Reverse LCD Display: An inverted digital display with a black background and lighter digits.
 Also known as a “negative LCD display.”

 S Series: A smaller G-Shock line of watches that are about 30% smaller than their counterparts.

-Step Tracker: A fitness feature in some G-Shock and Baby-G watches that records steps taken.
+Step Tracker: A pedometer feature in some G-Shock and Baby-G watches that records steps taken.

-STN LCD Display: Super-twisted nematic LCD display that provides better viewing and contrast.
+STN LCD Display: Super-twisted nematic LCD display that provides better viewing and contrast over regular LCD displays.